dehora/dropwizard-statsd/README.md

 ### Add a dependency

 The distribution is hosted on [bintray](https://bintray.com/dehora/maven/dropwizard-statsd/view).
-To use the reporter, add `http://dl.bintray.com/dehora/maven` to your dependencies.
+To use the reporter,add jcenter to your dependencies.
 For example in Gradle -

 ```groovy
 repositories {